gholin/wordle-clone/README.md

   You can find more information about the installation on the [official Node.js website](https://nodejs.org/) and the [official NPM website](https://npmjs.org/).

 If the installation was successful, you should be able to run the following command.
+Depending on when you install node your version may vary.

 ```bash
   $ node --version